raghavan/pdfgptindexer-offline/README.md

 ### Step 3: Install Ollama

-Ollama is required to run the local LLM.
-Follow platform-specific instructions below.
+Ollama is an open-source tool that allows you to set up and run large language models (LLMs) and other AI models locally on your own computer.

+🕵️‍♂️ Your data doesn't leave your computer

 #### macOS